stanford-rc/www.sherlock.stanford.edu/src/index.md

 ### How much does it cost?

-**Sherlock is free to use for anyone doing sponsored research at Stanford.**
+**Sherlock is free to use for anyone doing departmental or sponsored research at Stanford.**

 Any Faculty member can request access for research purposes, and get an account with a base storage allocation and unlimited compute time on the global, shared